carlsmith/coffeeshop/docs/book/properties.md

     animal = new Animal("Suzi", "Dog")
     animal.identify()

-## Where is `this`
+## Where is `this @`

-CoffeeScript locks the value of `this` to a particular context using a fat arrow function, ensuring that no matter what context a function is *called* in, it'll always execute inside the context it was *created* in.
-Support for fat arrows is extended to classes.
-Using a fat arrow for a method ensures that `this` (and `@`) is always the current instance.
+CoffeeScript locks the value of `this` to the current context inside fat arrow functions.
+Using a fat arrow ensures that no matter what context a function is *called* in, `this` will be whatever `this` was in the scope the function was *defined* in.
+This is useful because JavaScript changes the context when a function is used as a callback, so the value of `this` changes, depending on where the function is called.

+Using a fat arrow for a method ensures that `this` is always the instance of the class the invocation is bound to.
+Python's `self`.

-The following will not work, as `animal.identify` will not retain the context of `this`, as it was defined with a thin arrow.
-Click the output to see.
+For example, the following will not work as `animal.identify` was defined with a thin arrow, meaning that, once it's passed as a callback to `peg`, `this` is `undefined`, not the instance of `Animal` that `indentify` seems to be bound to.

-    peg "click this", (div) ->
+    peg "click here", (div) ->
         div.click animal.identify
         div.css cursor: "pointer"